 Leave a Lasting First Impression

 Car buyers are increasingly turning to online resources to help them evaluate vehicle makes and models, compare prices and learn about auto dealers in their area.
-The more your dealership can do to support these activities, the more likely customers are to visit your brick-and-mortar store.
+The more your dealership can do to support the buyer's journey, the more likely customers are to visit your brick-and-mortar store.

-Keep in mind, most consumers are anxious about working with traditional dealerships - 99 out of 100 car shoppers believe their purchase journey will be a “hassle” and that retailers will prioritize their own objectives instead of offering a streamlined customer experience.
+Keep in mind, most consumers are anxious about working with traditional dealerships - most car shoppers believe their purchase journey will be a “hassle” and that retailers will prioritize their own objectives instead of offering a streamlined customer experience.
 Overcoming these expectations may seem like a daunting task, but increasing foot traffic to your dealership depends on a good first impression.

 Word of Mouth Goes a Long Way